 For more information on permits, development activities and to access online application forms and brochures, visit our Document Portal, or contact the Permit Center at the Department of Transportation and Land Services.

 If you have an existing permit and would like to check its status try our Online Permit Search.

-If you have any questions, call us or stop in.
+If you have any questions, please contact Land Services.